k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ![](images/web/db_interface_explorer_select.gif)

 In the Query Builder pop-up window, you can hover over a table in the tree and click on the arrow that appears on its right.
-Once clicked, a "select *" statement from that table is added to the Query Builder Editor's editing board.
+Once clicked, a SELECT statement from that table is added to the Query Editor window.

 ![](images/web/query_editor_popup.png)